Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 ## day 10
 Given a time elasped in seconds, convert it to hours, minutes anf seconds.
 In the format, HH:MM:SS

+## day 11
+>> This problem was taken (copied) from C++ P ROGRAMMING :
+>> FROM PROBLEM ANALYSIS TO PROGRAM DESIGN FIFTH EDITION D.S.
+M ALIK
+>> CHAPTER 9 ARRAYS AND STRINGS, programming exercise 9

+Write a program that uses a two-dimensional array to store the highest and lowest temperatures for each month of the year.
+The program should output the average high, average low, and the highest and lowest tempera- tures for the year.
+Your program must consist of the following functions:

+* Function getData : This function reads and stores data in the two-dimensional array.
+* Function averageHigh : This function calculates and returns the average high temperature for the year.
+* Function averageLow : This function calculates and returns the aver- age low temperature for the year.
+* Function indexHighTemp : This function returns the index of the highest high temperature in the array.
+* Function indexLowTemp : This function returns the index of the lowest low temperature in the array.
+(These functions must all have the appropriate parameters.)